AustinDart/Making-A-Website/README.md

 - I've opted not to use external styling for now (I might later, though)
 - Updated the link to open in a new tab (_blank)
 - Add a favicon (my art skills are garbage so ignore that)

+## May 9, 2022
+- Made a table
+- Used internal styling to set the same properties for multiple tags